Tetra Tech, Inc. research snapshot

 Munger risk inversion

 The thesis can fail through a federal budget or policy shock, a prolonged gap after USAID contract cancellations, backlog reductions, fixed-price project losses, weak labor utilization, cyber incidents, environmental liability, or an acquisition that destroys rather than creates value.
-Backlog is not guaranteed revenue: Tetra Tech says about 70% of fiscal 2025 year-end backlog was expected to be recognized in fiscal 2026, but contracts can be delayed, reduced, or terminated.
+U.S. federal revenue for the first nine months of fiscal 2026 fell to $923.6 million from $1.37 billion a year earlier.
+Backlog is not guaranteed revenue: contracts can be delayed, reduced, or terminated.
 The key question is not whether demand exists, but whether funded work converts into profitable cash flow.

 Management

 Roger Argus became CEO in February 2026 after more than three decades with Tetra Tech and extensive operating, environmental, engineering, and government-program experience.
-The company has used acquisitions to add technologies, clients, geography, and contract capacity, while also returning cash through buybacks and a dividend that was raised 11% year over year in Q2 fiscal 2026.
-Management quality will be judged by how well it replaces lower-margin development work, integrates acquisitions, and maintains project controls during a leadership transition.
+CFO Steve Burdick reported the strongest cash flow on record at $467 million from operations through the first three quarters of fiscal 2026.
+The company has used acquisitions to add technologies, clients, geography, and contract capacity, repurchased $200 million of stock in the first nine months, and raised the quarterly dividend 11% to $0.072.
+Management quality will be judged by how well it replaces lower-margin development work, integrates acquisitions, and maintains project controls during the leadership transition.

 Industry trend

-Water security, aging infrastructure, environmental remediation, climate adaptation, defense modernization, and digital asset management are durable needs.
+Water security, aging infrastructure, environmental remediation, climate adaptation, defense modernization, digital asset management, and data center power systems are durable needs.
 Tetra Tech sits at the front end of the value chain, where clients need studies, permits, engineering, design, and program management before capital projects are built.
 The long-term trend is favorable, but public budgets, election cycles, interest rates, construction timing, and the pace of data center and energy investment can change the timing of awards.

 Valuation and margin of safety